 Old Poway Park Family Photography Sessions in San Diego

-Old Poway Park offers a unique setting for family photography in San Diego, with a rustic, historic feel that’s very different from beach or trail locations.
+Old Poway Park offers a unique setting for engagement sessions and family photography in San Diego, with a rustic, historic feel that’s very different from beach or trail locations.
 Below you’ll find helpful details and tips to decide if Old Poway Park is the right fit for your family session.

 Old Poway Park is one of the most unique locations for family photography sessions in San Diego.
 If you’re looking for something different from the beach, this park offers a charming, rustic setting with a lot of character.
 It has a historic, almost old town feel that makes it stand out from other locations I recommend for San Diego family photos.